 The matrix mixer creates these default routes.
 Adjust them to fit your needs.

 Designer's Call status feature uses microphone LEDs to show if you're in a videoconferencing call or not.
 This is a location-level feature, so it applies to all microphones in a Designer location.

 Call status is compatible with the following codecs:

 Note: If your codec is running on a computer with a Chrome operating system, call status will not work.

-Encryption operates at the location level in live mode only, meaning that all devices included in this location must have these settings.
+Encryption operates at the room level, meaning that all devices included in the room must have these settings.
 Audio is encrypted with the Advanced Encryption Standard (AES -256), as specified by the US Government National Institute of Standards and Technology (NIST) publication FIPS-197.
 Encryption is not supported with third-party devices.